 - difficulty in breathing

-Management- mainly focused on treating the underlying cause of myocarditis.
+- Management of myocarditis mainly focused on treating the underlying causes mentioned above.

 Symptoms of chest pain in pericarditis – stabbing type pain,